- Education & Events

 All of these factors will feed five major office trends over the next several years, according to the Citrix report:

 - Collaboration — Companies will invest heavily in new tools that promote collaboration like social apps for work and web conferencing.
-This will mean the slow death of email, which was cited as the greatest obstacle to efficiency by 44 percent of office professionals in a recent survey.
+This will mean the slow death of email, which was cited as the greatest obstacle to efficiency by 44 percent of administrative professionals in a recent survey.

 - Cloud computing — Web-based applications allow even the smallest companies to access the same type and quality of technology as that used by the Fortune 500.
 This would be the equivalent of a local track racer getting his or her hands on a NASCAR vehicle.
 This trend has contributed to a 90-percent decline in the cost of office technology since 2002.
 The cloud will cause an enormous proliferation of mobile computing.